arora-aditya/ECE208/_review/REVIEW.md

 9. If DPLL_Inner, return true
 10. else, return false.

 While in theory, the worst-case performance for DPLL is O(2^n) and worst-case space performance is O(n), the facile implementation is very reckless with runtimes and allocation.
 The worst-case performance for this method is O(n2^n) and worst-case space performance is O(n^2).
 This is because each of the O(n^2) searches runs in O(n) time and can add O(n) memory, resulting in all runtimes to be O(n) times the idealized form.

 Ways to improve this algorithm would be to pass-by-reference, and keep changes local, resulting in O(n) space.
 It'd also be better to track each clause, to tell if there's a conflict in constant time.
-Though this will likely have a very large initial overhead, the asymptotics will be a lot more favorable.
+Though this will likely have a very large initial overhead, the asymptotics will be a lot more favourable.
 Overall however, this is correct and conforms to the specification applied.
 As such, we are happy with the correctness of our code.

 ---